Skip to content

 Andreas:

-1. Alcohol-free Cosmopolitan with salted raspberry syrup, lime juice, non-alcoholic gin and a zested orange
+1st Non-alcoholic Cosmopolitan with salted raspberry syrup, lime juice, non-alcoholic gin and a zested orange

 Laori: What are your tips for mixing non-alcoholic drinks at home?

 Andreas: Good ice cream!
 Good ice cream is always important.
 So you either buy good ice cream or you get XXL ice cube molds.
 You can tell good ice cream in the supermarket by whether it can be crushed.
 If you can crush it, it's not good ice cream.
-Plus fresh ingredients.
+Also fresh ingredients.
 That doesn't make the drink worse, it just makes it better!

 Fancy some delicious non-alcoholic drinks?

 Are you thirsty?
 How about a classic drink, the Negroni?
-You can find the recipe for the non-alcoholic Sanbitter Cocktail here.
+You can find the recipe for the non-alcoholic Sanbitter cocktail here .

 Photos: Dennis Dorwarth